Applying RLS at Report Scope

 Besides defining Record Level Security (RLS) at data source scope, you can also set it at report scope, that is, you can create different RLS policies for different reports.
 When you apply RLS of both the report and data source scopes to a report, the report scope RLS overrides that of the data source scope.
 This topic describes how you can specify report scope RLS on reports.

-You can apply RLS at report scope to page reports that use query resources only.
+You can apply RLS at report scope to query-based page reports only.

 To set up a record level security policy for a query-based page report

 - Navigate to File > Open to open the page report.